AviciaGuild/avomod/README.md

 # **Avomod**

-Welcome to avomod, a quality of life mod developed by Albb_n and newracket.
+Welcome to avomod, a quality of life mod developed by Albb_n, Eliux, and newracket.
 Below, you'll find a list of the various features that this mod has.

-This mod is still relatively new, and may have bugs in it.
-If you find any bugs, please notify Albb_n or newracket.
+If you find any bugs, please notify Albb_n, Eliux or newracket.

-Every feature is tested thouroughly before being released, however, if something gets by us, and you crash, please notify Albb_n or newracket and provide the crash-report, so we can fix it.
-Thanks!

 ## **<span style="text-decoration:underline;">Commands:</span>**